pmav99/r.estimap.recreation/README.md

 </div>

+The different output map names are purposefully selected so as to enable a visual comparison of the differences among the differenct examples.
 The output maps `potential_1`, `potential_2`, `potential_3` and
 `potential_4` range within \[0,3\].
 Yet, they differ in the distribution of values due to the different set of input maps.